CJPohl/live-2-eat/README.md

 TBA

 ## Changelog

+### v0.2b
+- Search for food and other users!
+- Pull up details for a single food or another user's profile
+- Follow and unfollow profiles :)

 ### v0.2
 - New Features for new users
 - New Users can input various physical attributes which will be updated by NodeJS to the DB